Southern Charm: Season 10

 In October 2024, it was announced that the tenth season would premiere on December 5, 2024.
 The season finished airing on April 3, 2025.
 Conover, Rose, Kroll, Bonaparte, Aspen, Green, LeCroy, and Thomas all returned, alongside new main cast members Ryan Albert, Salley Carson and Molly O’Connell joining the cast.
 Rodrigo Reyes was upgraded to main cast member.
 Flowers and Razavi were not asked back to return for the tenth season.
 In November 2024, Thomas exited the series after two seasons, saying that he would cease filming the series immediately.
 However, Thomas did attend the reunion taping on February 6, 2025.
 In March 2025, Bonaparte announced she would be departing the series after four seasons.
 The following month, Green confirmed that she would also be exiting the series following the conclusion of the tenth season.
 On May 7, 2025, the series was renewed for an eleventh season.

 Season 11

 In October 2025, it was announced that the eleventh season would premiere on November 19, 2025.
 Conover, Rose, Kroll, Aspen, LeCroy, Reyes, Carson, and O’Connell all returned, alongside new cast members Charley Manley and Whitner Slagsvol joining the main cast.
+The reunion was taped on February 4, 2026.
+On May 11, 2026, the series was renewed for a twelfth season.

+Season 12

+In May 2026, the series was renewed for a twelfth season.